LG CordZero A9 vs. Dyson V10 Absolute Comparison

 This product comes with specialized tools for vacuuming hard floors and carpets.

-Despite the lack of airflow (relative to other like-priced options), it was above-average with debris pick up, even embedded dirt.
+Despite the lack of airflow (relative to other like-priced options), it was above average for debris pickup, even embedded dirt.

 One advantage of its vertically aligned dustbin is its lightweight nature since it isn’t as bulky, making it a better option for handheld use.

-It has similar tools as the Dyson V8 but not Dyson’s variety, so it’s limited in its functionality.
+It has similar tools to the Dyson V8, but not the same variety, so it’s limited in functionality.

 Similarities between the LG CordZero A9 and Dyson V10 Absolute